-Emma (Hanna Oldenburg BLOOD RUNS COLD) is an Australian businesswoman come to the US to sign off on a deal.
-She’s barely arrived before she’s kidnapped and delivered into the hands of psychopaths Jim (Ralf Beck LEGEND OF THE DARK RIDER) and Pete (Torbjörn Andersson).
+Emma (Hanna Oldenburg BLOOD RUNS COLD) is an Australian businesswoman who comes to the US to sign off on a deal.
+She’s barely arrived before she’s kidnapped and delivered into the hands of psychopaths Jim (Ralf Beck, FEAR OF THE WOODS, LEGEND OF THE DARK RIDER) and Pete (Torbjörn Andersson).
 Almost immediately she’s given a vision of her future as she’s forced to watch the killing of their last victim.
 She’s so badly beaten and abused looking it’s more like putting her out of her misery at that point.

 Can Emma not just survive the abuse of her captors but free herself?
 Free herself and, of course, take revenge.